Stephanie-Ash/the-pizza-oven/TESTING.md

     * The Cancel Booking button launches the modal and the booking is cancelled on confirmation.
 * **Booking Detail Page**
     * The Update Booking link and Back button go to the correct pages.
-    * The Cancel Booking link correcly launches the confirmation modal and the booking is cancelled on confirmation.
+    * The Cancel Booking link correctly launches the confirmation modal and the booking is cancelled on confirmation.
     * The add table number input adds table numbers to the booking.
 * **Update Booking Page**
     * The Back button goes to the correct pages.